Flexures for Kibble balances: Minimizing the effects of anelastic relaxation: Review of anelasticity in the literature

 \section{Review of anelasticity in the literature}

 Anelasticity and anelastic relaxation in polycrystalline metals appeared in the literature in the late 19th century, notably by Boltzmann (1874)~\cite{Boltzmann1874} and Wiechert (1893)~\cite{Wiechert1893}.
 Wiechert seems to be the first to employ a generalized form of relaxation model to metals to describe an anelastic solid.
 His model consists of an ideal spring in parallel with multiple parallel Maxwell units.
-This model, which shall be called \textit{generalized Maxwell model} throughout this manuscript, was later used in configurations of a finite number, $n$, of parallel Maxwell units, e.g., in works by Nowick and Berry (1972)~\cite{Nowick72} or by Beilby \textit{et al.} (1998)~\cite{BSA98} up to a continuum of relaxation stages and in work by Quinn \textit{et al.} (1992) to model low-frequency anelastic relaxation of polycristalline metals~\cite{Quinn1992b}.
+This model, which shall be called \textit{generalized Maxwell model} throughout this manuscript, was later used in configurations of a finite number, $n$, of parallel Maxwell units, e.g., in works by Nowick and Berry (1972)~\cite{Nowick72} or by Beilby \textit{et al.} (1998)~\cite{BSA98} up to a continuum of relaxation stages in work by Quinn \textit{et al.} (1992) to model low-frequency anelastic relaxation of polycristalline metals~\cite{Quinn1992b}.

 One hundred years after Boltzmann and Wiechert, anelasticity and the search for materials with low internal loss garnered new interest driven by precision measurements, such as beam balances for mass comparison~\cite{Spe87}, torsion balances for accurate determinations of the Newtonian gravitational constant $G$~\cite{Speake1999}, and thermal noise limited test mass suspensions for gravitational wave antennas~\cite{Sau90}.
-Callen \textit{et al.}~\cite{Callen1951} formulated the fluctuation-dissipation theorem linking internal damping to thermal or Brownian noise in mechanical suspensions and counts as one of the fundamental limits to the sensitivity of high precision mechanical detectors~\cite{Sau90}.
+In the 1950s, Callen \textit{et al.}~\cite{Callen1951} formulated the fluctuation-dissipation theorem linking internal damping to thermal or Brownian noise in mechanical suspensions, which counts as one of the fundamental limits to the sensitivity of high-precision mechanical detectors~\cite{Sau90}.
 In the context of $G$, Kuroda~\cite{Kuroda95} pointed out a possible measurement bias due to the anelastic effect in the time-of-swing method.